linuxcaffe/tw-agenda-hook/README.md

 caveat: Perpetual Proof of Concept, until a "real programmer" can apply some real expertise, but it worksforme.

+see also: needs.txt help file for more detailed install/ config/ usage suggestions.

 ### Features
 - hook-script automatically generates edate for all new and modified tasks
 - check_edate script provided, to batch-process tasks when getting started